-During her internship—provided through Hawaii Space Grant—Ireland tested the prototype version of SHERLOC in the lab, making calibrations to prepare its successor for launch next summer.
-She also applied her geology knowledge to compile a database of organic and inorganic materials that will help researchers interpret the data they get back once the Mars 2020 rover arrives on the Martian surface.
+During her internship, made possible through a Hawaiʻi Space Grant, Ireland tested the prototype version of SHERLOC in the lab, making calibrations to prepare its successor for launch.
+She also applied her geology knowledge, compiling a database of organic and inorganic materials that will help researchers interpret the data they receive from the Mars 2020 rover once it arrives on the Red Planet.

-Ireland’s internship—supported through a Hawaiʻi Space Grant—was right in line with her future goals.
-In a NASA interview, she said she aspires to be a planetary scientist and astronaut.
-Ireland graduated from the same school that Hawaiʻi’s first astronaut attended— Konawaena High School (KHS).
+Ireland’s NASA internship aligned perfectly with her future goals.
+In a NASA interview, she said she aspires to be a planetary scientist and astronaut—she graduated from Konawaena High School, the same school attended by Hawaiʻi’s first astronaut.

 “One thing that inspired me when I was in high school was knowing that I attended the same high school as Hawaiʻi’s first astronaut, Ellison Onizuka,” she said in the interview.
 “It would be an honor to follow in his footsteps and become Hawaiʻi’s first female astronaut.”

 While a student at KHS, Ireland attended the PISCES STARS (STEM Aerospace Research Scholars) program—a hands-on summer workshop to encourage young women to pursue STEM careers.
-The program’s activities included an overnight stay on “Mars” at the Hawaiʻi Space Exploration and Analog Simulation (HI-SEAS) habitat on Mauna Loa and a mock rover mission with PISCES’ planetary rover, Helelani.
+The program’s activities included an overnight stay on “Mars” at the Hawaiʻi Space Exploration and Analog Simulation (HI-SEAS) habitat on Mauna Loa, and a mock rover mission.